 Help with mortgage interest payments

-If you’re claiming a benefit such as income-related Employment and Support Allowance or Income Support you might be able to claim help with your mortgage interest payments.
+If you’re claiming a benefit such as income-related Employment and Support Allowance, Income Support or Universal Credit you might be able to claim help with your mortgage interest payments.
 This is called Support for Mortgage Interest (SMI).
+SMI is changing from a benefit to a repayable loan.

 Consider a shared ownership scheme